adaltas/ece-devops-2020-fall/PROJECT.md

 ## Opportunities

-1. The DevOps project is based on all the labs passed during the course, it is allowed to use them.
+1. The DevOps project is based on all of the labs passed during the course, it is allowed to use them.

 2. Work on the project can be carried out by 1 student or a team of 2 or a **maximum of 3 students**.